+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content

 Have you included everything in your cost models?
 For data center servers, have you based your power costs on their rated wattage, or have you included your data center's power usage effectiveness?